 Welcome to English 103.
-This course provides a survey of the growth and structure of Modern English including its phonology, morphology, syntax, and semantics.
-Material in the course will also focus on some recurring problems of "usage" and/or "correctness," regional and social varieties of English, language development, and the historical development of English, especially as it affects the language today.
+This course provides a survey of Modern English phonology, morphology, syntax, semantics, transformational grammar, and the universality of linguistic structures.
+Material in the course will also focus on some recurring problems of usage and/or correctness, regional and social varieties of English, the role of pragmatics in using language to communicate, and the historical development of English, especially as it affects the language today.
+The course also includes Reed-Kellogg Diagrams.